w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 input, and it outputs a set of validators.
 The bags are iterated from the most staked to the least staked and only a portion of them .
 If the accounts are not appropriately sorted, this could leave the last touched bag to only be partially iterated.
 Thus, in some edge cases, the order of the members within a bag is important.
-Continuing with the example used in the previous figures, there a 8 nodes of which only 7 will be electing nominators.
+Continuing with the example used in the previous figures, there are 8 nomination intents of which only 7 will be kept.
 If the bags list stays semi-sorted (i.e. no accounts call the `putInFrontOf` and `rebag` extrinsics), the node with 8 DOT in the 3rd bag will not receive rewards while the preceding node with 5 DOT will.
 The node with 8 DOT will earn rewards only by putting itself in front of the one with 5 DOT.
 Note how changing the position of the node